Discover North Park with Colorado's Fly Fishing Specialists

 (Canyon Section)

-The Canyon is starting to open.
-You can drive in and access Routt and the 6-mile gap.
-The river is clear, and fishing will be a little slow with colder water temperatures.
-We expect the river to stay low and clear through the weekend and possibly early next week until warmer weather moves in.
+The canyon is at a great level, and fishing is pretty good.
+The water temps have been cool in the mornings but perfect in the afternoon.
+Look for little black stoneflies, BWO, and midges.
+You can drive in and access Routt, Stateline, and at 6-mile gap.
+We expect the river to stay low and clear until warmer weather moves in.
 The fish are still hunkered down in their wintering holes, so look for deep, slow-moving water to hold fish.
 Nymphing with a stonefly, worm, and various attractor nymphs is the main game this time of year, and slowly bumping a streamer along the bottom can bring out some large fish as well!

 North Platte River Flows: North Platte River Flows at North Gate Canyon